mehmandarov/randomstrings/README.md

 ### Building and Running the Application Locally in a Container
 All containers are multistage build containers and can be found in a [folder structure][10] for each runtime and are marked with `jvm` and `native`, depending on flavour you want to build.
 The same containers are used to create images for the Cloud deployments as well.

-## Building Container Images and Deployment: Cloud Build and Cloud Run
+## Building Container Images and Cloud Deployment: Cloud Build and Cloud Run

 ### Create Artifact Registry Repository
 https://cloud.google.com/artifact-registry/docs/repositories/create-repos#docker

-### Build Images using Cloud Build and deploy to Cloud Run
+### Build images using Cloud Build, add to the registry and deploy to Cloud Run

 | Runtime               | Build & Deploy to Cloud Run                                                                     |
 |-----------------------|-------------------------------------------------------------------------------------------------|